 Module 1 Nervous system: Organization of nervous system, neuron, neuroglia, classification and properties of nerve fibre, electrophysiology, action potential, nerve impulse, receptors, synapse, neurotransmitters.
-Central nervous system: Meninges, ventricles of brain and cerebrospinal fluid.structure and functions of brain (cerebrum, brain stem, cerebellum), spinal cord (gross structure, functions of afferent and efferent nerve tracts, reflex activity).
+Central nervous system: Meninges, ventricles of brain and cerebrospinal fluid.structure and functions of brain (cerebrum, brain store, completered), enjoy of the store of a finance of a finan stem, cerebellum), spinal cord (gross structure, functions of afferent and efferent nerve tracts, reflex activity).
 Module 2 Digestive system: Anatomy of GI Tract with special reference to anatomy and functions of stomach, (Acid production in the stomach, regulation of acid production through parasympathetic nervous system, pepsin role in protein digestion) small intestine and large intestine, anatomy and functions of salivary glands, pancreas and liver, movements of GIT, digestion and absorption of nutrients and disorders of GIT.
 Energetics: Formation and role of ATP, Creatinine Phosphate and BMR.
 Module 3 Respiratory system: Anatomy of respiratory system with special reference to anatomy of lungs, mechanism of respiration, regulation of respiration, Lung Volumes and capacities transport of respiratory gases, artificial respiration, and resuscitation methods.
 Urinary system: Anatomy of urinarytract with special reference to anatomy of kidney and nephrons, functions of kidney and urinary tract, physiology of urine formation, micturition reflex and role of kidneys in acid base balance, role of RASin kidney and disorders of kidney.
-Module 4 Endocrine system: Classification of hormones, mechanism of hormone action, structure and functions f pituitary gland, thyroid gland, parathyroid gland, adrenal gland, pancreas, pineal gland, thymus and their disorders.
-Reproductive system: Anatomy of male and female reproductive system, Functions of male and female reproductive system, sex hormones, physiology of menstruation, fertilization, spermatogenesis, oogenesis, pregnancy and parturition.
+Module 4 Endocrine system: Classification of hormones, mechanism of hormone action, structure and functionsof pituitary gland, thyroid gland, parathyroid gland, adrenal gland, pancreas, pineal gland, thymus and their disorders.
+Reproductive system: Anatomy of male and female reproductive system, Functions of male and female reproductive system, Functions, fertilization, spermatogenesis, oogenesis, pregnancy and parturition.
 Introduction to genetics: Chromosomes, genes and DNA, protein synthesis, genetic pattern of inheritance.